folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

   work differently depending on the structure of the URL.
 There is much to discuss here.
 * How do components grab a reference to the correct router to redirect eg. after edit?

-### TopBar

-A bar that goes over the top of the content area for the whole `patron` module, linking to various functionality and containing a search box to find particular patrons.
-Since this is a sibling of **PatronRouter**, it is rendered along with whichever of its subcomponents is selected by that router.

-* Okapi data: none
-* Local state: none
-* Child components: **SearchBox**, perhaps also some Links or whatever the component library gives us that we'd use to link within the module

-### SearchBox

-The search box on the **TopBar**, it has a gear beside that drops out a **SearchSettings** panel.
-Submitting the form redirects to a route that includes `search/:query`.

-* Okapi data: search completions past three characters
-* Local state: search settings (per-page, sort order, etc) (R = read-only), recent searches (prioritised in the completions)
-* Child components: **SearchSettings**

-#### SearchSettings

-Settings for patron search, might also include which fields for the search

-* Okapi data: none
-* Local state: search settings (per-page, sort order, etc) (CRUD)
-* Child components: various controls

 ### Display